-You can take this trip either independently or as part of a tour.
+Either way, you can take this trip independently or as part of a guided tour.

 Where is Tomar

 With a population of just 40,000 people, Tomar is located in Central Portugal, about 140 kilometres (87 miles) northeast of Lisbon, approximately one and half hour drive.

 What to See in Tomar and Almourol